 Location: Multiple countries, including United States

 Participants: Participants are HIV-infected, treatment-experienced adults.
-Participants had previous treatment failure with one or two (ART) regimens that included HIV medicines from two or three different HIV drug classes.
+Participants had previous with one or two (ART) regimens that included HIV medicines from two or three different HIV drug classes.
 (Treatment failure is when an ART regimen is unable to control HIV infection.)

 Purpose: The purpose of this study is to look at the safety and effectiveness of BMS-955176.14